LDSamson/associationstudies/README.md

 Other functions included in this package are functions facilitating prediction using random Forest, and functions that help to create publication-ready summary tables.

-**Important: This is still a work in progress.
+**Important: This is still a work in progress, use at your own risk.
 Failures can be expected.
 More functions will be added in the future.
 Furthermore, I have to add more unit tests to test robustness of some functions**.

 To do: